optuna/optuna/examples/kubernetes/mlflow/README.md

 kubectl apply -f k8s-manifest.yaml
 ```

+4. Track the study by checking MLflow dashboard:

+You can tell the IP address of MLflow dashboard via `minikube service mlflow --url`.

-4. Track the progress of each worker by checking their logs:
+Also, you can track the progress of each worker by checking their logs directly:

 ```bash
 kubectl logs worker-<pod id>